CARA-ch/ch-emed-epr/input/pagecontent/guidance_index.md

-The following guidances are published in the CH-EMED IG and are not duplicated in this one, but are still applicable:
+The following guidances are published in the CH EMED IG and are not duplicated in this one, but are still applicable:

 - [Dosage](http://build.fhir.org/ig/hl7ch/ch-emed/dosage.html), explaining how to specify dosages.
 - [Different Authors](http://build.fhir.org/ig/hl7ch/ch-emed/different-authors.html), explaining how and where are specified the different authors.